granzb11/aws-lambda/README.md

 3. CloudWatch Log groups
 4. IAM Roles
 5. Everything else the framework has created

+Thankfully, serverless can handle all of this for us!

+To perform a service removal, do the following:
+* Run `sls remove` and wait for serverless.
+Keep in mind this might take a little bit depending on your application size.
+* Hop over to the AWS management console and verify that your service has been removed.

 > These logs can also be view on the AWS console.